We're experiencing a high volume of calls to our Helpline. Our estimated response time is one week. For more information, click here.

 Call

-If you, or someone you know is experiencing elder abuse, help is available through our confidential helpline on 1300 368 821.
+If you are in Victoria and are experiencing or at risk of elder abuse, help is available through our confidential helpline on 1300 368 821.

 If it is an emergency, call 000.